Learn Environmental Science and Management

 Visit, observe and undertake research into different environments

-Practice hands on skills that are important to identifying and analyzing components of environments including animals, plants, soils, etc.
+Practice hands on skills that are important to identifying and analysing components of environments including animals, plants, soils, etc

-Undertake minor and more significant reseach, developing your professional, scientific research skills.
+Undertake minor and more significant reseach, developing your professional and scientific research skills

 Develop skills that provide "real" work opportunities for environment professionals (which unfortunately are not always covered in other courses)